 ReelStreets was launched in 2003 by brothers John and Brian Tunstill after being confused by the presence of the open air swimming pool shown in “I Believe in You”.
 The site was, however, easily identified by the background showing a theatre, the Shaftesbury.
 A visit proved that a swimming pool was still there, the Oasis, but now under a skyscraper.
 They decided then to start recording the changes that had been made to their streets, in their lifetime.

 The early site was created by Terry Ridge, and for some eight or ten years was the ReelStreets’ techie.
 A few years later Simon James generously offered his archive material that had not been included in his book “London Film Location Guide”, a little later Philip Wilkinson and then Richard Lovejoy joined the gang.
 Phil’s amazing efforts with regard to new films, being added on almost a daily basis, are a source of wonder and admiration.
-Richard’s contribution of computer and internet knowledge has proved invaluable having taken over the techie role from Terry as has his endless additions to update the site with “now” shots.
+Richard’s contribution of computer and internet knowledge has proved invaluable having taken over the techie role from Terry, as have his endless additions to update the site with “now” shots.

 Throughout the years we have been supported by Contributors on both a regular and irregular basis.
 Support can come in a number of ways, the uploading of new films, location identification, the provision of “now” shots or background information.
 All of these make Reelstreets what it is today.
 As a new era of Reelstreets emerges with this refreshed Website it is appropriate to acknowledge those that have, over more recent times, regularly contributed so much.
 Jules Ballantyne : Stephen Dean : Ray Edwards : Ray and Ron Glenister : Mark O’Neill : Peter : Neil Rigby : Lionel and Cynthia Sear : Dave Wilson.
 Thanks to you all, we appreciate everything.